aljithkj02/NOTES/README.md

 - Executed performance optimization techniques, resulting in reduced page load times and improved overall application responsiveness for both sections.

 - Actively participated in Agile development methodologies, attending daily stand-ups, sprint planning, and retrospective meetings for effective project delivery.

-- Collaborated with cross-functional teams to brainstorm and implement innovative features, ensuring Linework stays at the forefront of technology in both E-commerce and Social Media domains.

 - Stayed informed about the latest developments in React and frontend technologies, introducing best practices and performance optimizations to both project components.